vlang/v/doc/docs.md

 }
 ```

 A function, located in `abc/def/source.v`, is called with `def.func()`, not `abc.def.func()`

-This always implies a single prefix, whatever sub-module depth.
+This always implies a *single prefix*, whatever sub-module depth.
 This behavior flattens
 modules/sub-modules hierarchy.
-Should you have two modules with the same name in differents
+Should you have two modules with the same name in different
-directories then you should use Module import aliasing.
+directories, then you should use Module import aliasing (see below).

 ### Module import aliasing